exoplatform/exo-documentation/docs/Calendar.rst

 The **Calendar** application provides 2 options for reminding users who will take part in events.
 A reminder includes the summary information of the event, such as title, time and location.
-To use this feature, go to the Reminders tab.
+To use this feature, juts activate the ``Reminder`` option.

 |image57|